How quality curriculum improves student outcomes

 The research is increasingly clear that quality curriculum matters to student achievement.
 What’s more, there is emerging evidence to suggest that quality curriculum has a larger cumulative impact on student achievement than many common school improvement interventions – and at a lower cost.

 Much recent research on the impact of curriculum on student learning has emerged from the US since the development of the Common Core State Standards.
-This research focuses on the impact of “content-rich, standards-aligned” curriculum materials, especially textbooks.
-For example, a recent study found that textbook choice had a substantial impact on student outcomes.
-One of the report's authors suggested that curriculum choice could do more to lift student outcomes than could a teacher with three years or more in the classroom, as opposed to a novice.
+This research focuses on content-rich, standards aligned curriculum materials, especially textbooks.

-Yes, what we teach matters.
-But what does this mean for educators and policymakers?
-How do we test the rigor of achievement standards and ensure that teachers have access to high-quality, standards-aligned materials – including (though not limited to) the oft-derided textbook?
-How do we narrow the gap between the documented curriculum, such as the achievement standards that sit on department of education websites, and what is actually taught in classrooms?
-How can policymakers meaningfully engage with teachers, make the most of their instructional expertise, and get their buy-in across systems?
-What can Australia and the US learn from other systems?
-And what does all this mean for interrelated policy levers, especially initial teacher education and ongoing teacher professional learning, and student assessments?
+What does this mean for educators and policymakers?
+How do we ensure that schools have the support they need to select or develop high-quality curriculum aligned with rigorous standards for student learning?
+How do we narrow the gap between the achievement standards that sit on department of education websites, and what is actually taught in classrooms?
+How can policymakers meaningfully engage with teachers, support and make the most of their instructional expertise, and encourage uptake of quality curriculum?
+What is there to learn from how other systems have designed and implemented standards and curriculum, and what are the implications for related policy levers, especially initial teacher education, ongoing teacher professional learning, and student assessments?
 Finally – and critically – how do we define high-quality curriculum in the first place?